phishdetect/phishdetect-node/README.md

 For proper documentation please refer to the [Admin Guide](https://phishdetect.gitbook.io/admin-guide/).

+## Docker

+To build and run PhishDetect Node in a local Docker container, install Docker and run

+    docker build -t phishdetect-node .
+    docker run -it --rm --name phishdetect-container -p 7856:7856 phishdetect-node

+You can then access the node at `localhost:7856`.

 ## License

 PhishDetect Node is released under GNU Affero General Public License 3.0 and is copyrighted to Claudio Guarnieri.